Sator Square

 The Recursive Universe

-We end Archive 008 with a mirror.
 The Prime Mover (001) started the motion.
-The Sator Square (010) reveals that the motion is a loop.
+The Sator Square reveals that the motion is a loop.
 In modern physics, this echoes 'Time Symmetry'—the fact that most physical laws work equally well if you play the film backwards.
-The future influences the past just as the past influences the future (in the block universe view).
+The future influences the past just as the past influences the future — in the same way, at the same level of reality.
+(Physicists call this the 'block universe': the idea that past, present, and future all exist equally, and 'now' is simply where we happen to be standing.)
 The sower holds the plow, but the plow also pulls the sower.
 We are the authors of the story we are reading.